KatamariJr/gorm.io/pages/docs/models.md

 ## Conventions

-GORM prefers convetion to configuration, by default, GORM uses `ID` as primary key, pluralize struct name to `snake_cases` as table name, `snake_case` as column name, and uses `CreatedAt`, `UpdatedAt` to track creating/updating time
+GORM prefers convention to configuration.
+By default, GORM uses a field named `ID` as the primary key, pluralize struct names in `snake_case` as the table name, `snake_case` fields as column names, and uses `CreatedAt` and `UpdatedAt` fields to track creating/updating time.

-If you follow the conventions adopted by GORM, you'll need to write very little configuration/code, If convention doesn't match your requirements, [GORM allows you to configure them](conventions.html)
+If you follow the conventions adopted by GORM, you will require very little configuration or additional code.
+If the conventions don't match your requirements, [GORM allows you to configure them](conventions.html).

 ## gorm.Model

-GORM defined a `gorm.Model` struct, which includes fields `ID`, `CreatedAt`, `UpdatedAt`, `DeletedAt`
+GORM defines a `gorm.Model` struct, which includes the fields `ID`, `CreatedAt`, `UpdatedAt`, `DeletedAt`.

 ```go
 // gorm.Model definition